-The Freedom of Information (Charges) Regulations 1982 outline how agencies or ministers can charge for providing access to documents under the FOI Act.
-For more information about FOI charges, see FOI Fact Sheet 7 — Charges.
+The Freedom of Information (Charges) Regulations 2019 outline how agencies or ministers can charge for providing access to documents under the FOI Act.
+For more information about FOI charges, see What charges may apply?.

 - set timelines for when ministers and agencies must provide information to the Australian Information Commissioner for the Office of the Australian Information Commissioner’s (OAIC) annual report

 - declare one agency to be a prescribed authority for the purposes of the FOI Act (meaning that the agency is subject to the FOI Act)